-Personal work-related grievances are not covered under this Policy and should be reported to your line manager or Human Resources representative in accordance with the Employee Manual.
+Personal work-related grievances are not covered under this Policy and should be reported to a Leader or a People and Culture representative in accordance with the Grievance Policy. .
 "Personal workplace grievances" means a grievance about any matter in relation to the Discloser's employment, or former employment, having (or tending to have) implications for the discloser personally.
 This includes: